Overview of pension fund returns and financial markets

 SAI Balanced Funds Index

-3. During its meetings on April 21 and June 9, the Bank of Canada decided to maintain its overnight rate at 0.25%.
+- During its last meetings on January 20th and March 10th, the Bank of Canada maintained its overnight rate at 0.25%.

-The global stock markets in developed countries continued to climb during the quarter.
-The MSCI World's return was 7.6% in local currencies.
+After a full year since the COVID-19 outbreak, global stock markets in developed countries have reached new highs this quarter.
+During this same period, the MSCI World’s return was 6.1% in local currencies.

 |MSCI Emerging Markets|